TeyJunChengLearn/rrsnewsreadertjc/README.md

   paywall, the extractor only sees that HTML.
 If you are logged in, the rendered subscriber version is what gets captured and fed into Readability4JExtended for main text extraction.
+- On Android, an off-screen WebView now renders each article (with JavaScript, DOM storage, and your session cookies enabled) and returns the full HTML to Readability4JExtended.
+That same cookie jar is reused for network fetches, so authenticated paid articles are captured with their complete main text.
 - All requests for protected pages automatically include the WebView’s cookies so the extractor can fetch the paid content you already have access to.
 The captured text and HTML are persisted through the repository for offline